 Hazard mitigation was featured several times in the WMSRDC print newsletter throughout the planning process.
 Not only were the newsletters distributed to all constituents and stakeholders in Lake, Mason, Muskegon, Newaygo and Oceana counties, but they also reached a majority of the county's neighboring communities.
 WMSRDC newsletters are publicly available on the WMSRDC website as well.
 Hazard mitigation was also featured on the WMSRDC website www.wmsrdc.org throughout the drafting phase.
-This offered an opportunity for the public to become familiar with hazard mitigation; offered access to the latest approved edition of the county's Hazard Mitigation Plan; and provided access to surveys and draft sections available for public review.
+This offered an opportunity for the public to become familiar with hazard mitigation and participate in plan development.
+This website provided general information about hazard mitigation; offered access to the latest approved edition of the county's Hazard Mitigation Plan; and provided access to surveys and draft sections available for public review.